AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_1/Unit1.md.txt

 </details>

 ## 1.2 Variables and Data Types

+- [ ] Learn to use variables so that the same algorithm runs using different input values.
+- [ ] Determine the appropriate use for specific variables and data types.
+	- [ ] I will be able to write a program using primitive and non-primitive types.

 There are eight primitive types in Java.
 In no particular order, they are int, double, boolean, float, char, byte, long and short.
 For this course we will be using only int, double, and boolean.
 - [ ] **int** is short for integer deals with whole numbers and uses 32 bits of memory
 - [ ] **double** is a 64 bit data type that stores decimal numbers